DavideCosta95/ChartGram/README.md

 ## Description

 ChartGram is a Telegram bot implementation, which collects data from the groups it's added as administrator and generates charts and graphs for these groups' administrators.
 It also offers an authentication-based API to serve this data to external systems.
 ChartGram consists in:
 - #### Telegram bot
-  - Collects data, to generate rendered images of charts and graphs and to obtain authorization tokens to view analytics on the webapp.
+  - Collects data in order to generate rendered images of charts and graphs and gives authorization tokens to view analytics on the webapp.
 - #### Webapp
   - Offers various charts and graphs about a given group, retrieving data from the API.
 - #### REST API